interlock-network/interlock-docs/litepaper/litepaper.md

-We secure users' browsers from phishing-attacks, credential-theft, impersonating-blockchain-sites, credit-card-phishing, credential-theft, and scam-wallets with a &mdash; uBlock-based &mdash; browser extnesion called Interlock.
+We secure users' browsers from phishing-attacks, credential-theft, impersonating-blockchain-sites, credit-card-phishing, credential-theft, and scam-wallets with a &mdash; uBlock-based &mdash; browser extension called Interlock.
 In addition to blocking ads, the extension uses an advanced visual-indicator-of-threat to detect phishing pages and scam-websites, and prevents users from entering any sensitive